wltsmrz/mod_admin_rest/README.md

 2. Add `admin_rest` to `modules_enabled` list of your `prosody.cfg.lua`
 3. Start or restart Prosody

-Your admin_rest HTTP server is now listening on Prosody's HTTP service port (Default `5280`)

 ##Issuing commands

+This module depends on Prosody's `http` module, so it inherits the `http` module's configuration.
+By default, http server listens on port `5280`.
 All requests must contain Basic authentication for a user who has administrative privileges.
 Requests must contain `Content-Type` and `Content-Length` headers.
 Additionally, some `admin_rest` commands may require request bodies.
 Request paths have the following general structure:

 > /admin_rest/`route`/`resource`/`attribute`